Color Filter Set of 7, 175 mm x 200 mm

 Show how light is reflected, refracted, or absorbed when it interacts with matter and how colors appear as a result of this interaction.

 In using this product, national and states' science education standards are covered.
-Some examples are provided here.
-These are representative.
 However, check with your state to find the exact standards.